kelbyludwig/kel.bz/content/post/entropy.md

 ## Hartley entropy {#hartley}

-Hartley entropy is a simple measurement that only relies only on the cardinality of the set of possible outcomes.
+Hartley entropy is a simple measurement that only relies on the cardinality of the set of possible outcomes.
 Hartley entropy assumes the distribution of outcomes are uniform.